 Healthy and fit through the holidays

-Beautiful, harmonious and idyllic, it should be a peaceful celebration under the wonderfully decorated Christmas tree, with fine food and perfectly selected gifts that exactly meet your wishes.
+Beautiful, harmonious and idyllic, it should be a peaceful celebration under the carefully decorated Christmas tree, with fine food and selected gifts that meet your wishes.
 The adults are relaxed and the children are happy to play with their new gifts.
 Yeah, that's the way it should be.
-But usually such a striving for harmony and family idyll leads to the opposite effect.
+But frequently such a striving for harmony and family idyll leads to the opposite effect.

 The parents are stressed, overwhelmed by all the preparations and would like to have their peace and quiet.
 The children are exuberant, excited by the many gifts and hard to control.
 This further upsets the parents, which is not only unpleasant but also unhealthy.
 Because the adrenaline level increases and with it blood pressure and heart rate.
 And the silent and holy night is over.

 Here are a few tips that can help to make the Christmas season a wonderful festive and pleasant experience:

 The overriding rule for this is that everything doesn't have to be perfect.
 Because the unhealthy Christmas stress is often connected with your own exaggerated idea of a perfect party.
 So think about what is important to you at Christmas.
 Do you have to invite all your relatives, or would you rather just celebrate in a small circle?
 Does the party always have to take place at your place, or can't the hosts change occasionally?
 Does it always have to be a common menu, or is it not just a restaurant visit, an uncomplicated cold buffet, or maybe just a nice coffee and a walk?
 Take the time beforehand to plan your Christmas days according to your wishes and think about what you can achieve.
 In the peace and quiet lies the strength, and not in the hectic pace and in having to do everything at all costs.